-The table below shows the results of a multivariate analysis showing that protein, potassium, B2, calcium, sodium, fibre:carb ratio and vitamin A all have statistically significant impacts on how much we eat.
-It appears that the leverage often attributed to protein is actually due to other micronutrients that we have cravings for.
+The table below shows the results of a multivariate analysis showing that protein, potassium, B2, calcium, sodium, fibre:carb ratio and vitamin A all statistically significantly impact how much we eat.
+It appears that the leverage often attributed to protein is actually due to other micronutrients we crave.

 |protein (%)||< 0.000005||20%||43%||-435||-27.0%|

 While we have tried to remove supplementation and fortification, there is still some noise in the data.
 If supplements and fortification could be removed, it is anticipated that other nutrients would also show a statistically significant relationship with calories.